 Founder & CEO

 “Identity is inseparable from business, any type of business.
-The two are intertwined.
-I love the transformative power that understanding their own personal brand can have on people, they way it can lead them to define their dreams and live their most fulfilling lives.”
+They’re intertwined.
+I love the transformative power that understanding their own personal brands has on people, in every aspect of their lives.”

-Rachel Gogos is a serial-entrepreneur and brand strategist with a passion for helping people discover, develop, and market their authentic souls online.
-From her career start at United Nations headquarters in New York city – where she helped create the look and feel for the organization’s first website – to her current role, Rachel channels over 20 years of marketing and communications experience into each and every one of brandiD’s clients.
+Rachel Gogos is a serial entrepreneur with a passion for people, the web, and creating strong personal brands.
+She started her career at the United Nations headquarters in New York City, where she helped create the look and feel for the organization’s first website.
+Today, in her current role running brandiD, Rachel channels over 15 years of marketing and communications experience into each and every website for brandiD’s clients.

-As the founder of brandiD, iDentityShoppe and MyPath101, Rachel is a true Internet pioneer who was creating business on the web before Google was established as a commercial entity in 1998 and long before the phrase “personal branding” became an industry buzzword.
+As the founder of brandiD and MyPath101, Rachel is a true Internet pioneer who was creating businesses on the web before Google was established as a commercial entity in 1998, and long before the phrase “personal branding” became an industry buzzword.

-She’s held positions at The Wall Street Journal, DowJones.com as well as launched three companies (besides brandiD) of her own.
-Her entrepreneurial spirit started young; the product of Greek immigrants and Buffalo-based entrepreneurs, Rachel literally grew up in the restaurant business.
+She’s held positions at The Wall Street Journal and DowJones.com, and launched three companies of her own besides brandiD.
+Her entrepreneurial spirit started young; the child of Greek immigrants and Buffalo-based entrepreneurs, Rachel literally grew up in the restaurant business.
 As a budding entrepreneur, she developed a strategy and brand identity to turn a dilapidated eatery into a hip family restaurant, which remains a popular destination to this day.

-While brandiD has enjoyed steady growth since it’s inception, Rachel credits much of that growth to her amazing team and a handful of collaborations with inspiring entrepreneurs and startups including Jonathan Fields and GoodLifeProject.com where she was a workshop leader at the inaugural Camp GLP; CopyBlogger.com’s Genesis themes as a preferred partner and Chatham University’s Center for Women’s Entrepreneurship as their preferred web design and development agency.
+brandiD has enjoyed steady growth since it’s inception, and Rachel credits much of that success to her amazing team, as well as a handful of collaborations with inspiring entrepreneurs including mentor Jonathan Fields, who tapped her to be a staff member on a variety of projects under his GoodLifeProject.com umbrella. brandiD also works with CopyBlogger.com’s Genesis and WPEngine.com themes as a preferred partner and Chatham University’s Center for Women’s Entrepreneurship as its preferred web design and development agency.

-A writer at heart Rachel used to write a column, Digital You, which appeared on the online Business section of the Pittsburgh Post-Gazette.com.
-She was also a contributing author to the #1 selling personal branding book on Amazon.com, Personal Branding For Dummies (Wiley.)
-For four years Rachel was also the Editor-in-Chief of YOUnique, one of the few newsletters focusing exclusively on personal branding and building online identities, for industry guru William Arruda and his company Reach.
+A writer at heart, Rachel used to pen a column, Digital You, which appeared on the online Business section of the Pittsburgh Post-Gazette.com.
+She was also a contributing author to Personal Branding For Dummies (Wiley), the #1 top-selling personal branding book on Amazon.com.
+For four years Rachel acted as the Editor-in-Chief of YOUnique, one of the few newsletters focusing exclusively on personal branding and building online identities, published by industry guru William Arruda and his company Reach.

 When she isn’t immersing herself in all things personal-brand related, Rachel can be found honing her negotiating skills with her two young girls, Zoe and Alexa, or making her famous tiropita, much to the joy of her husband, Dino.